Animae-Magnae-Prodigus/blog/_posts/science-fiction/2024-10-15-Martha-Wells-Artificial-Condition.md

 the group including Rami, Maro and Tapan: Reckless and naive vases who need to be rescued by Murderbot.

-# Plot: 4/9.
-Simple and tedious because the antagonists are definite and weak whereas the mates are reckless and foolish; However, these two main plots are weakly interconnected by a ComfortBot who therefore recognized the true identity of Murderbot.
+# Plot: 3/9.
+Slightly bad and tedious because the antagonists are definite and weak whereas the mates are reckless and foolish; However, these two main plots are weakly interconnected by a ComfortBot who therefore recognized the true identity of Murderbot.

 + Murderbot hitched a hide offered by Art who seemed more tender, powerful and intelligent than Murderbot.
 It even offered to medically alter Murderbot after it knew Murderbot's intention!
 + Murderbot was employed by a group of poor researchers for a voucher to its destination.
 (It puzzles me why Art cannot forfeit one since it could change the records and hack the permission in the end.)